 - What audience(s) would the product(s) be intended for?
-States, Cities, towns and Counties
+States, Cities, towns and Counties - How would the results benefit DOTs?

 A realistic verification of tools and practices to justify expenditures or inclusion of new technology

 It would be an invaluable tool for determining priorities in winter maintenance and justification of expenditures